darshanpatil/spring-mongo-webFluxReactive-CRUD/README.md

 # spring-mongo-webFluxReactive-CRUD
-This application build using tools like: Spring 5, MongoDB, and Web Flux Reactive
+This application build using tools like: Spring 5, Spring Boot 2.0.x, MongoDB, and Web Flux Reactive